ArthurVankeirsbilck/HeatNet-KortrijkWeide/README.md

 Run via command prompt Run.Bat, results are available in \results folder after completion.

-Be considered with the inputs please, not 100% foolproof just yet.
+Be considerate  with the inputs please, not 100% foolproof just yet.